 The mythical dragon is a serpent-like creature that lives in the water and can soar through the air.
 The dragon dance is performed by a team of dancers (typically 8-10) that carries the image of the dragon on poles.

-The dragon dance is also performed with the dragon always seen chasing a pearl--which symbolizes the continual pursuit of wisdom.
+The dragon dance is also performed with the dragon always chasing a pearl—which symbolize the continual pursuit of wisdom.